BOOPESH-foxy/kube-nodejs/README.md

 ```
 The application will be running at http://localhost:3000 inside the Docker container.

+## CI/CD - Github Actions / workflows
+Whenever changes are pushed to the `main` branch or a `pull request` is made, the following steps are automatically triggered:

+1. **Test Stage**:
+   - The pipeline runs unit tests to ensure that the application is functioning correctly.
+   - If any tests fail, the pipeline stops, and the changes are not deployed.

+2. **Build Stage**:
+   - The application is built into a Docker image.
+The image is tagged with a version number (e.g., `1.0.0`, `1.1.0`, etc.) to ensure versioning
+     consistency.
+   - The Docker image is pushed to Docker Hub using the credentials stored in the GitHub Secrets (`DOCKER_USERNAME` and `DOCKER_PASSWORD`).

+3. **Deploy Stage**:
+   - Once the image is pushed to Docker Hub, the application is deployed to the Kubernetes cluster.
+   - Kubernetes Deployment and Service configurations are applied, ensuring that the application is always running with the latest Docker image.

+4. **Notifications**:
+   - After each deployment, the pipeline sends notifications to inform the team about whether the deployment was successful or if any errors occurred.

+For the CI/CD pipeline to work correctly,
+the following secrets need to be configured in your GitHub repository:

+DOCKER_USERNAME: Your Docker Hub username.
+DOCKER_PASSWORD: Your Docker Hub password.
+# Monitor the Pipeline
+You can monitor the progress of the pipeline by navigating to the Actions tab in your GitHub repository.
+Here, you can see the status of each job and whether any errors occurred during the execution of the pipeline.

 ## Kube setup
 To deploy the application on Kubernetes, you need to have a running Kubernetes cluster.